-But this letter was to have yet another narrow escape, for, during the difficult journey through the beleaguered country between Bareilly and the hills, Rohna was nearly detected by a rebel sentry:-
+But this letter was to have yet another narrow escape, for, during the difficult journey through the beleaguered country between Bareilly and the hills, Rohna was nearly detected by a rebel sentry :---

-He had concealed the tiny despatch in a bamboo walking-stick, and knowing that this would be most likely seized and examined, he cracked it across half way up, so that if taken from him and broken, it might give way at that exact part.
+He had concealed the tiny despatch in a bamboo walking-stick, and knowing that this would be most likely seized and examined, he cracked it across half up, so way give way at that exact part.
 This actually occurred.
-He was stopped at a post between Bareilly and Rampore by a soldier who took the stick from him, struck on the ground, breaking it in tended, and then, thinking it contained nothing, threw the pieces away.
+He was stopped at a post between Bareilly and Ramnore by a soldier who took the stick from him, struck one end on the ground, breaking it in half as was intended, and then, thinking it contained nothing, threw the pieces away.
 Rohna picked them up again, and proceeded on his way without further notice.